From Pine View Farm

 “An Armed Society Is a Polite Society” 0

-And, as we know, politeness takes practice.
+As we all know, politeness takes practice.

 Musical NotesGuns and stupid, guns and stupid.